Looped ReLU MLPs May Be All You Need as Practical Programmable Computers: INTRODUCTION

 In contrast to previous research \citep{grs+23}, which utilized Transformers as the fundamental building block to create a universal computer, our approach harnesses the simple \ReLUMLP to accomplish the same objective.
+Furthermore, for each forward pass, our looped \textsf{ReLU-MLP} takes $O(n \log n)$ time complexity, while looped Transformer takes $O(n^2)$ (Section~\ref{sec:discussion:comparision_with_attention}).
 These findings suggest that basic \ReLUMLP modules are sufficiently expressive, and their potential is underexplored.
 With careful design, they might exhibit emergent abilities like in-context learning, indicating that complex architectures like Transformers may not always be necessary for certain computational tasks.
 Understanding the fundamental capabilities of neural networks before adopting complex models could lead to more efficient, less resource-intensive solutions.
-By challenging the belief that only advanced models can handle complex tasks, this opens avenues for research prioritizing simplicity and efficiency without sacrificing performance.
+Challenging the belief that only advanced models can handle complex tasks opens avenues for research, prioritizing simplicity and efficiency without sacrificing performance.
 In a world of finite computational resources, this discovery could lead to more sustainable and accessible AI solutions.

-To sum up, we conclude our contributions as follows: \begin{itemize} \item To the best of our knowledge, we are the first work to prove that a looped $23$-layer \textsf{ReLU-MLP} satisfies the conditions required to function as programmable computers (Theorem~\ref{thm:looped_relu_mlp_as_programmable_computer:informal}). \item Our findings highlight the importance of understanding the capabilities of the fundamental \ReLUMLP component, demonstrating its powerful expressivity. \item Our findings show that traditional neural networks, such as \textsf{ReLU-MLP}, have not been fully explored, challenging the belief that only advanced architectures can perform complex tasks. \end{itemize}
+To sum up, we conclude our contributions as follows: \begin{itemize} \item To the best of our knowledge, we are the first work to prove that a looped $23$-layer \textsf{ReLU-MLP} satisfies the conditions required to function as programmable computers (Theorem~\ref{thm:looped_relu_mlp_as_programmable_computer:informal}). \item For each forward pass, our looped \textsf{ReLU-MLP} takes $O(n \log n)$ time complexity, while looped Transformer takes $O(n^2)$ (Section~\ref{sec:discussion:comparision_with_attention}), highlighting the importance of understanding the capabilities of the fundamental \ReLUMLP component and demonstrating its powerful expressivity. \item Our findings show that traditional neural networks, such as \textsf{ReLU-MLP}, have not been fully explored, challenging the belief that only advanced architectures can perform complex tasks. \end{itemize}